wdporter/i-am-that-vuepress/68-seek-the-source-of-consciousness/readme.md

 **Q:**&ensp;When we talk of helping humanity, we mean a struggle against disorder and suffering.

 **M:**&ensp;You merely talk of helping.
 Have you ever helped, really helped, a single man?
 Have you ever put one soul beyond the need of further help?
-Can you give a man character, based on full realisation of his duties and opportunities at least, if not on the insight into his true being?
+Can you give a man character, based on full realisation of his duties and opportunities at least, if not on the insight into his true beïng?
 When you do not know what is good for yourself, how can you know what is good for others?

 **Q:**&ensp;The adequate supply of means of livelihood is good for all.
 You may be God himself, but you need a well-fed body to talk to us.